thelonestander/Lones-soda-mod/README.md

 # Lones-coke-mod
- Adds mnay types of Coke flavors to the game, this is manily and additional mod to compliment the Mtn Dew mod.
+ Adds many types of Coke flavors to the game, this is manily and additional mod to compliment the Mtn Dew mod.
  Now includes Dr.Pepper!